njappboy/deploy-eosio-contracts-v1.7.0/features/ONLY_BILL_FIRST_AUTHORIZER.md

 # ONLY_BILL_FIRST_AUTHORIZER feature test report

-Along with EOSIO v1.8 release, it introduced a set of protocal features that can be acitvated individually.
+Along with v1.8 release, EOSIO introduced a set of protocal features that can be acitvated individually.
 You can check details here: [https://github.com/EOSIO/eos/releases/tag/v1.8.0](https://github.com/EOSIO/eos/releases/tag/v1.8.0)

-This article is a test report on one feature of them: ONLY_BILL_FIRST_AUTHORIZER
+This article is a test report on one specific feature of them: ONLY_BILL_FIRST_AUTHORIZER

-NOTE: please make sure to test it on a `ONLY_BILL_FIRST_AUTHORIZER` EOSIO chain.
+NOTE: please make sure to test it on a `ONLY_BILL_FIRST_AUTHORIZER` activated EOSIO network.

 ## Brief

-As decribed [here](https://github.com/EOSIO/eos/pull/7089) ONLY_BILL_FIRST_AUTHORIZER, when activated, only bills CPU and NET to the first authorizer of the transaction instead of all authorizers.
+As decribed [here](https://github.com/EOSIO/eos/pull/7089), `ONLY_BILL_FIRST_AUTHORIZER`, when activated, the network will only bill CPU and NET to the first authorizer of the transaction instead of all authorizers.

 What's the point of this feature?
 As we know EOSIO blockchains charge users NET and CPU costs on transactions like most other blackchains do.
 Although these costs are transient, it still affect user experiences in a big way.
-With ONLY_BILL_FIRST_AUTHORIZER, dapp developers can cover these costs on be-half of their users by setup a cosigning service to put their signature always on top in each of their users transaction.
+With `ONLY_BILL_FIRST_AUTHORIZER` activated, dApp developers can cover these costs on behalf of their users by setup a cosigning service to put their signature always on top in each of their users transaction.

-As you can see, ONLY_BILL_FIRST_AUTHORIZER is a partial solution, a more complete solution is proposed here: [https://github.com/EOSIO/spec-repo/blob/master/esr_contract_pays.md](https://github.com/EOSIO/spec-repo/blob/master/esr_contract_pays.md)
+As you can see, `ONLY_BILL_FIRST_AUTHORIZER` is a partial solution, a more complete solution is proposed here: [https://github.com/EOSIO/spec-repo/blob/master/esr_contract_pays.md](https://github.com/EOSIO/spec-repo/blob/master/esr_contract_pays.md)

-## Test ONLY_BILL_FIRST_AUTHORIZER
+## How to test ONLY_BILL_FIRST_AUTHORIZER feature

-To test this feature, you just need to sign the transaction using PAYER's key and put this signature on top of any other signatures.
+To test this feature, you just need to sign the transaction using PAYER's key and put this signature on top of any other required signatures.

-In our case, we have user's EOS account USER and payer's EOS account PAYER.
+In our case, we have user's EOS account `USER` and payer's EOS account `PAYER`.
 And we simply sign a transfer action to test it.

 ### 1. Generate transfer transaction payload